LivePersonInc/knowledge-center-archive/pages/documents/Getting Started/Quick-start/twilio-sms-connector-setup.md

 ## Step 3: Test your integration

-To test your Twilio integration, simply send an SMS to the number which you configured above and see if it shows up in LiveEngage.
+To test your Twilio integration, simply send an SMS to the number which you configured above and see if it shows up in the Conversational Cloud.
 If it does, and you are able to reply to it as an agent, the setup was successful.
 If not, please contact LivePerson support for more assistance.

 ## Additional Resources